Overview

 • identify and employ efficient modelling techniques

-The previous course, linear modeling, is a prerequisite.
-Working professionals who are already experienced with structural/stress analysis may choose to enroll directly in this course.
+The previous course, Linear Modeling, is highly recommended before taking this course.
+Working professionals who are already experienced with structural/stress analysis may choose to enroll directly in the Non-linear Modeling course.

 Earn a Microcredential with this course